 Letters of Recommendation

 Most colleges will ask for two or three letters of recommendation.
-They should be written by someone who knows you well, and can best describe you and your accomplishments.
-Colleges want to learn something about you that your high school transcript can't tell them.
+Colleges want letters written by teachers in the five core subjects--English, History, Math, Science, and Foreign Language--most likely during the student's Junior year of high school.
+They should be written by someone who knows you beyond just the grades you receive in class.
+The teacher should be able to describe you and you accomplishments.
+Through these letters, colleges want to learn something about you that your high school transcript can't tell them.

 Here's how to start:

 - Allow enough time for your letters to be written.
+Some teachers might require students to ask them in the Spring of the Junior year or in the beginning of their Senior year.
+Make sure to know if your college office or teacher has a policy for this process.
 A good rule of thumb is to allow at least one month prior to the submission deadline.
-Make sure your references are aware of the deadline, and follow up a week or so before the deadline.
+Make sure your references are aware of the submission deadlines, and follow up a week or so before the deadline.

-- Meet with the individuals who are writing your letters to discuss your accomplishments, extra curricular activities, interests and plans for the future.
+- Meet with the individuals who are writing your letters to discuss your accomplishments, extracurricular activities, interests and plans for college and the future.

-- Once you've decided where you are attending college, write your references a thank you note.
+- Once you've decided where you are attending college, write your recommenders a thank you note.